darkrelics/eidolon-engine/documentation/FLUTTER-REVIEW.md

 - Comes from Dead flag in Players.CharacterList (api_service.dart:20)
 - Set by backend when CharState="dead" (mechanics.py:136)

-**Gap:**
+**Status (as of 2025-10-19):**

-- Flutter correctly displays dead status
+- ✅ Flutter correctly displays dead status
-- Flutter correctly disables character selection
+- ✅ Flutter correctly disables character selection
-- **Backend allows dead characters to start stories** via story_eligibility()
+- ✅ Backend now blocks dead characters in story_eligibility()
-- If character dies during play and hasn't been reloaded, GameMode clears but CharState stays "dead"
-- User could theoretically navigate to story selection and start stories
+- Dead characters fully prevented from starting stories

 **Not a Flutter bug.
-Backend validation issue.**
+Backend issue was resolved.**

 ---